openwdl/wdl/SPEC.md

 Specifies the maximum memory provisioned for a task.
 The value of this hint has the same specification as [`requirements.memory`](#memory).

+##### ✨ `volumes`

+* Accepted types: `Map[String, String]`

+Specifies attributes for any [disk mount points](#disks) that are required.
+The value of this hint is a `Map` with the key being the mount point and the value being a `String` with the volume specification.
+The values "HDD" and "SSD" should be recognized to indicate that a specific class of hardware is being requested.
+Volume specifications are left intentionally vague as they are primarily intented to be used in the context of a specific [compute environment](#compute-environments).

 ##### ✨ `gpus` and ✨ `fpgas`

 * Accepted types: